 - Dr. Aves determines that your wisdom teeth are impacted (often by taking a digital x-ray).

 - You are in good general health, able to undergo anesthesia and heal properly from this procedure.
 We typically recommend that patients undergo wisdom tooth removal before age 25 since this usually allows them to heal more successfully and quickly.

 Dr. Aves can examine your mouth, run diagnostic tests, review your dental record, and discuss your concerns with you to determine if you are eligible for wisdom tooth extraction.

 The Wisdom Teeth Extraction Procedure

-The technique Dr. Samaniego uses to remove your wisdom teeth depends on their condition.
+The technique Dr. Aves uses to remove your wisdom teeth depends on their condition.
 If your third molars are completely erupted, he may perform a simple extraction, using forceps to loosen and lift your tooth out of your jaw.
-However, if your wisdom teeth are impacted, not fully erupted, or otherwise damaged, Dr. Samaniego may need to provide a surgical extraction.
+However, if your wisdom teeth are impacted, not fully erupted, or otherwise damaged, Dr. Aves may need to provide a surgical extraction.
 During this more involved procedure, he will make an incision into your gums, break apart your teeth as necessary, and remove them from the jaw.
 Simple extractions may require just local anesthesia, but we often recommend sedation for the surgical technique.

 Recovering from Wisdom Teeth Extraction

 During the day of and after your procedure, you will need to get plenty of rest and eat only soft foods, avoiding sucking through a straw or putting undue pressure on your tissue.
 Swelling should reduce within a few days.
 Three to five days after your procedure, you